Britain's Strongest Man

-History
+History and broadcast

 In a history that has close parallels with that of the World's Strongest Man competition, the BSM competition has had a number of sponsors and, at different times, has had to vie with rival competitions that also claim to produce the strongest man in Britain as their champion.
-The inaugural competition was in 1979 and was organised by TWI.
-It was covered by the BBC.
+The inaugural competition was held in 1979 and was organised by TWI.
+It was broadcast by Thames Television for the ITV network that year, however coverage moved to BBC One in September 1982 until 1984 but returned in August 1999.
 The final contest involved the field athletes Geoff Capes and Jim Whitehead, weightlifter Andy Drzewiecki, powerlifter Ray Nobile, Highland Games specialists Bill Anderson and Grant Anderson, wrestler Big Pat Roach, and Tosher Killingback; it was won by Geoff Capes.
-The contestants were there by invitation.
-The format continued until 1984.
+The contestants were there by invitation and the format continued until 1984.
 There was then a break of three years, from 1985 through 1988, before the competition returned in 1989.

 In 1986, there was a "Britain's Most Powerful Man" and, in 1988, a competition was organised by Geoff Capes and David Webster to find a successor to Geoff Capes, called the John Smith's Trial of Strength.
 The results of these competitions are often deemed to be equivalent to Britain's Strongest Man given the lack of a competition in those years.
-The IFSA, after its creation in the mid-nineties, managed the event but parted company with TW1 after the completion of the 2004 event.
-TW1 have managed to have the event televised since the BBC opted out in 2004, with Sky One covering it in 2005 Tim Burrows was the youngest ever winner from Great Britain and Five in 2007 and 2008.
+The IFSA, after its creation in the mid-nineties, managed the event but parted company with TWI and the BBC after the completion of the 2004 event.
+Despite this TWI have managed to have continued coverage of the event televised, with Sky One and Sky Sports covering it in 2005 before it moved to Five the following year until 2009.
+Digital channel Bravo covered the event in 2009 and 2010 before its closure; free-to-air channel Challenge took over coverage until it returned to Channel 5 in 2014.
 The competition is currently sponsored by Met-Rx.
-As of 2017, Channel 5 currently broadcasts an episode devoted to the Britain's Strongest Man contest as part of its annual World's Strongest Man coverage in late December.
+As of 2017, Channel 5 currently broadcasts an episode devoted to the Britain's Strongest Man contest, as part of its annual World's Strongest Man coverage, in late December.